benjaminforras/wickedblocks/contributing.md

 Thing to no worry about.

-The site, as mentioned before is made with only Tailwind and Alpinejs.
+The site, as mentioned before is made with only Tailwind and Alpinejs. ( icons from tablericons, https://tablericons.com/ )

 There is no need to implement react or other proggraming languages.
 WickedBlocks is meant to be a project to come and work, is not made to show off our skills.
 With this I mean that there is no need to implement animations, innecesary code and so on... is a simple but helpful project.